sanyukta183/Lending_club_Case_study/README.md

 ## General Information
-- 'Lending Club is a marketplace for various types of loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
+- 'Lending Club' is a marketplace for various types of loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
 Whne the company receives a loan application ,company has to make decision for loan approval based on applicant's profile.

 There are two types of risks are associated with the bank’s decision: